devership16/CSCI599-DeepLearning/README.md

 - **Decoder:** A model that uses these embeddings to perform tensor factorization and predicts the edges

-We built an end-to-end model where the node embeddings are optimized jointly along with tensor factorization We describe the both the encoder and decoder in detail
+We built an end-to-end model where the node embeddings are optimized jointly along with tensor factorization We describe both the encoder and decoder in detail

 #### GCNN Encoder
 The input to the encoder is the nodal feature vectors $$h_i$$, and the graph $$G = (V, R)$$ with nodes $$v_i \in V$$ and labeled edges $$(v_i, r, v_j)$$ where $$r \in R$$ is an edge type.
 The output is a d-dimensional embedding $$h_{i}^{k+1}$$ for each node.